Diljit22/optpricing/docs/guide/installation.md

 # Installation

-The QuantFin library is published on the Python Package Index (PyPI) and can be easily installed using `pip`.
+The optpricing library is published on the Python Package Index (PyPI) and can be easily installed using `pip`.
 A Python version of 3.10 or higher is required.

 ## Standard Installation